esmo/lighting-color-temperature/README.md

 2. **Navigate to Data Properties**: Go to the `Data Properties` panel.

 3. **Set Temperature**: You will see a "Color Temperature" field.
-Enter the desired temperature value (in Kelvins) and the RGB color of the light will automatically update.
+Enter the desired temperature value (in Kelvins) or choose a preset from the dropdown, and the RGB color of the light will automatically update.

 ## Contributing